This rich, sweet and indulgent brownie cake has a lightly crisp top, a not quite set middle and the smell while it bakes

-I've made this cake several times in a 20cm tin and it turns out flat no matter how carefully I fold in the egg whites.
+I've made this cake several times in a 20cm tin and it turns out flat no matter how carefully I fold in the egg whites (see the second photo).
 This time I used my 18cm loose bottomed tin and the finished cake stood tall and proud.
-I should say that the batter needed 1 hour 10 minutes in the oven and I had to cover it after 40 minutes to prevent the top from burning but still, I'm happier with this version.
+I should say that the batter needed 1 hour 10 minutes in the oven and I had to cover it after 40 minutes to prevent the top from burning but still, this version looked impressive.
 The outside was chewy, the middle was moist and it didn't resemble a frisbee.
 It's ever so slightly drier around the edges because of the extra time in the oven but I usually eat the cake with cream or ice cream so it's barely noticeable.
 (Update: I've made this cake a few more times and returned to my 20cm tin.
 It's quicker and no one has ever complained that the cake wasn't tall enough.)

 Nuts are definitely needed in this incredibly sweet recipe; they add texture and make the cake more interesting.